leoallen85/pitchinvasion.github.io/CV.md

 : *Web Designer/Technical Consultant*
   __2013__
   Advised Bangkok-based international charity with subsidiaries in over 70 countries on the direction they should take technically.
 Following this consultancy volunteered to rebuild and redesign their current site, and based on a thorough research of their user's and the charities needs built a Drupal site with a cleaned-up, stripped-down design.

-Maker's Academy
-: *Teacher*
-  __2013__
-  Founding member of the faculty of a 12-week intensive web development course, both taught students in the class and assisted with the development of the curriculum.
-Students have since gone on to work at companies such as Sky and LastMinute.com

 CouchSurfing.org
 : *Software Engineer*